-BE EXTREMELY CAREFUL if you use the dd command, since a small typo can make all of the data on your disk useless.
+BE EXTREMELY CAREFUL if you use the dd command.
+A small typo can make all the data on your disk useless.

-For best results, you should always use an OS-specific partition table program.
-For example, you should make DOS partitions with the DOS FDISK program and Linux partitions with the Linux fdisk or Linux cfdisk program.
+For best results, always use an OS-specific partition table program.
+For example, make DOS partitions with the DOS FDISK program and Linux partitions with the Linux fdisk or Linux cfdisk program.

 List the partition information of the computer you're logged into.
 Below is an example of what this output may look like: